Thriving ranches and thriving wildlife.

 The Trump administration has completed a review of plans to ease protections for a struggling bird species in seven states in the U.S. West, but there’s little time to put the relaxed rules for industry into action before President-elect Joe Biden takes office

 An environmental group has no legal standing to challenge the specifics of recovery plans for endangered species, a U.S. district judge in Montana has ruled, rejecting the the Center for Biological Diversity’s challenge over the details of a recovery plan for grizzly bears in the continental United States.
-A U.S. district judge ruled that he courts do not have the authority to review Fish and Wildlife Service recovery plans because they are not final agency actions.

 For the first time in more than a generation, chinook salmon have spawned in the upper Columbia River system.
 For decades, tribal leaders and scientists have dreamed of bringing the fish back to their native beds.
 Since 2014, the Columbia River tribes have worked on a plan that examines habitat, fish passage and survival among other things.